blefebvre/implementationdetails.dev/_posts/2018-10-29-react-native-offline-first-db-with-sqlite.markdown

 ![SQLite plugin installed and functional!]({{ site.baseurl }}/images/react-native/sqlite-offline/database-opened-console-output.png)

 Alright!
 This indicates to us that the native SQLite plugin has been installed correctly.
 It also means that we've installed all the native code that we need for this article, so we will not have to build and run the app from Xcode again.
-Instead, make sure to toggle "Enable Hot Reloading" from the app's developer menu, and the app will reload to show your latest changes as soon as you've saved a file in your code editor.
+Instead, make sure to toggle "Enable Hot Reloading" from the app's developer menu, and the app will reload to show your latest changes as soon as you've saved a file in VS Code.

 ☝️ this is one of my favourite features of building apps with RN.
 Make sure this is all working as described before moving on (you can try making a change to App.tsx to verify)!

 ## Project architecture

 What follows is the way that I have architected my production RN app that uses SQLite.
 Is it the best way?
-Perhaps not, but I've found it maintainable and easy to work with, even as your schema evolves.
+Perhaps not, but I've found it maintainable and easy to work with, even as your schema evolves over time.
 If you know of a better/simpler way I'd love to hear about it in the comments!

 Key notes about this approach:

 1. My Database class exports a single instance of itself to ensure that there is only one open connection to the DB at a time.
 2. The connection is opened when the app comes to the foreground (`active`) and disconnected when the app goes to the background.
 3. All CRUD operation code is contained in a Database class, which is written in TypeScript and does not expose anything about the underlying SQLite datastore.
 4. There is an additional DatabaseInitialization class which is used initially to create the SQL tables for the schema, and handles any additional `alter`s once the app has been shipped.

-Let's start by stubbing in Database.ts.
-You can find the complete class [on GitHub here]().
+Let's start by stubbing in our Database class.
+You can find the complete class [on GitHub here](https://github.com/blefebvre/react-native-sqlite-demo/blob/master/src/database/Database.ts):

+{% highlight js %}
+import SQLite from "react-native-sqlite-storage";

+export interface Database {
+    open(): Promise<SQLite.SQLiteDatabase>;
+    close(): Promise<void>;
+    // Define CRUD functions here
+}

+class DatabaseImpl implements Database {
+    private databaseName = "AppDatabase.db";
+    private database: SQLite.SQLiteDatabase | undefined;

+    // Open the connection to the database public open(): Promise<SQLite.SQLiteDatabase> {
+        ...
+    }

+    // Close the connection to the database public close(): Promise<void> {
+        ...
+    }

+    // CRUD operation code goes here
+}

+// Export a single instance of DatabaseImpl export let database: Database = new DatabaseImpl();
+{% endhighlight %}